risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-table.md

     )
 );

 <drawer SVG={svg} />

 This is the WITH clause and the rest of the source parameters:

-export const svgTwo = rr.Diagram(
+This is the WITH clause and the rest of the source parameters: export const svgTwo = rr.Diagram(
      rr.Stack(
         rr.Optional(